ARMmbed/mbed-os-5-docs/docs/tutorials/bootloader.md

 #### Adding an application header

-Taking this one step further, add a metadata header to the bootloader and application so that the bootloader can verify the integrity of the application.
-Create an `mbed_lib.json` that is shared between the bootloader and application with the following contents.
+Take this one step further, and add a metadata header to the bootloader and application, so the bootloader can verify the integrity of the application.
+Create an `mbed_lib.json` that the bootloader and application share and that has the following contents.

 ```JSON
 {